San Diego Zoo: Elephant Odyssey

 The Fossil Portal is an artificial tar pit that periodically drains to reveal man-made Pleistocene-era bones.
-The path turns a corner and opens up at the Mammoth Passage Plaza, with exhibits for jaguars and lions which has a lion exhibit to the left which houses a lion named Ernest and a lioness named Miss Ellen, as well as an exhibit that has houses two-toed sloths to the right, and the tip of the elephant exhibit, with a large wading pool, straight ahead.
+The path turns a corner and opens up at the Mammoth Passage Plaza, with exhibits for jaguars and African lions, with a lion named Ernest and a lioness named Miss Ellen, as well as an exhibit that has houses Linnaeus's two-toed sloths to the right, and the tip of the elephant exhibit, with a large wading pool, straight ahead.
 The path continues to the left along with the pool, passing by the jaguar exhibit on the left.
-The northern end of the elephant pool drains into the mixed-species exhibit, which houses Baird's tapirs, capybaras, guanacos, and llamas.
+The northern end of the elephant pool drains into the mixed-species exhibit, which houses Baird's tapirs, guanacos, and capybaras.
 The path meets up with the elephant exhibit again before it reaches the Elephant Care Center, where visitors can watch keepers care for the pachyderms.

-Next is an exhibit for secretarybirds with grasses, a tree, and a statue of the extinct Daggett's eagle nearby.
-Afterward, the path goes down a crevasse with a wall embedded with vivaria for dung beetles and diving beetles, among other aquatic insects.
+Next is an exhibit for secretary birds with grasses, a tree, and a statue of the extinct Daggett's eagle nearby.
+Afterward, the path goes down a crevasse with a wall embedded with vivaria for dung beetles.
 The path tunnels below the elephant exhibit to reach the other side, where it continues between the elephant exhibit and a creek for native reptiles and amphibians.
-Just past the source of the stream is a restaurant and gift shop, and after that are exhibits for pronghorns, horses, and camels.
+Just past the source of the stream is a restaurant and gift shop, and after that are exhibits for dromedary camels, llamas, horses, & burros and another with pronghorns.
 Next the path splits between a playground, a rattlesnake terrarium, and a California condor aviary with artificial rock spires and a stream.
 The paths then reunite and join the rest of the zoo.

 Gorilla Tropics

 Simulating the rainforests of central Africa, and opened in 1991, Gorilla Tropics has an 8000 sqft enclosure for the eponymous species.
 The exhibit has waterfalls, a meadow, and tropical plants such as allspice, coral trees, and African tulip trees, as well as several species of bamboo.

-Guests can view the six western lowland gorillas, which are a family group consisting of Paul Donn, Jessica and their son Denny as well as a bachelor group consisting of three males named Ekuba, Maka and Mandazzi from a viewing window, across a waterfall, and across a creek.
-Nearby are the bonobo habitat, an enclosure for black crested mangabeys, an aviary housing crowned eagles and a small glass aviary by the bonobos housing a variety of smaller birds like exclamatory paradise whydahs, purple grenadiers, Red-billed firefinches, red-cheeked cordon-bleus, zebra waxbills and more.
-There is also a row of other mesh aviaries which include more birds like three species of bird-of-paradise, the Raggiana bird-of-paradise, magnificent bird-of-paradise, superb bird-of-paradise alongside others like Bali mynas, crested wood partridges, red-tailed black cockatoos, tricolored parrotfinch, mountain peacock-pheasants, western crowned pigeons, beautiful fruit doves, Guam kingfishers, Mindanao bleeding-hearts and blue-crowned lorikeets.
+Guests can view the two western lowland gorillas, which is a bachelor troop consisting of two males named Ekuba and Denny from a viewing window, across a waterfall, and across a creek.
+Nearby are the bonobo habitat, an enclosure for an aviary housing crowned eagles and a small glass aviary by the bonobos housing a variety of smaller birds like exclamatory paradise whydahs, purple grenadiers, red-billed firefinches, red-cheeked cordon-bleus, zebra waxbills and more.
+There is also a row of other mesh aviaries which include more birds like three species of bird-of-paradise, the raggiana bird-of-paradise, magnificent bird-of-paradise, superb bird-of-paradise alongside others like Bali mynas, crested wood partridges, red-tailed black cockatoos, tricolored parrotfinch, mountain peacock-pheasants, western crowned pigeons, beautiful fruit doves, Guam kingfishers, Mindanao bleeding-hearts and blue-crowned lorikeets.